Red Road (film): Plot

 Jackie Morrison works in Glasgow as a CCTV operator, monitoring the Red Road Flats.
-She lives alone and engages in occasional sex with married man Avery.
+She lives alone and engages in occasional sex with Avery, her married coworker.

 Jackie recognises a man she sees on the CCTV monitor and begins inquiring about him.
-It is revealed that he is Clyde Henderson, a prisoner who has been released early for good behaviour, but who will be back in prison immediately if he steps out of line.
+The man, Clyde Henderson, has been released early from prison for good behaviour, but will be jailed again immediately if he steps out of line.
 She begins stalking Clyde, tracking him on the CCTV monitors and gathering information about him.
-She follows Clyde to a cafe, and later learns he is throwing a party at the apartment he shares with a fellow ex-con by the name of Stevie.
+She follows Clyde to a cafe, and later learns he is throwing a party at the apartment he shares with Stevie, his former cellmate.
 She gains entry to the party and begins exchanging looks with a drunk Clyde.
 They dance, but she makes an excuse and runs out of the apartment.

-After spotting Clyde on CCTV heading to a local bar, she goes there and sees him break up a fight between Stevie and another man.
-Stevie and his girlfriend return to Clyde's apartment, while Clyde initiates a conversation with Jackie before inviting her back to the apartment too.
+After spotting Clyde on CCTV heading to a local bar, she goes there and sees him break up a fight between Stevie and another man, who Stevie's girlfriend April recognizes as Stevie's father.
+They return to the apartment, while Clyde initiates a conversation with Jackie before inviting her back to the apartment too.
 Clyde reveals he has a daughter, with whom he regrets having lost contact.
-Clyde and Jackie have passionate sex, but she runs from the bedroom and then sets Clyde up for a rape charge, striking her face with a stone and fleeing from the apartment block in view of the CCTV cameras.
-The police identify Clyde as the rapist and Jackie watches the arrest on CCTV, and a few moments later sees Clyde's daughter approach the apartment block.
-Later, Stevie gains entry to Jackie's home and demands to know why she has falsely accused Clyde.
-Jackie reveals that Clyde had killed her husband and daughter in a car accident.
+Clyde and Jackie have passionate sex, but she runs from the bedroom and then fabricates evidence to frame Clyde for rape, putting semen from the condom he used inside herself, striking her face with a stone, and fleeing from the apartment block in view of the CCTV cameras.
+Stevie breaks into Jackie's home, telling her that Clyde has been arrested, with no hope of avoiding prison, and demands to know why she has falsely accused him.
+Jackie reveals that Clyde caused the death of her husband and daughter in a car accident.
+Jackie watches the CCTV tape and sees the police arresting Clyde at his apartment, and then, a few moments later, Clyde's estranged daughter approaching the apartment block.

 Jackie relents and tells the police she wishes to withdraw the accusation of rape.
 After Clyde's release, Jackie confronts him and they argue: Clyde describes the road traffic accident that killed Jackie's husband and daughter, explaining that he lost control of the car.
 Jackie reveals that her last words to her daughter were harsh.
 She tells Clyde that his daughter tried to reach him on the day of his arrest, and they go their separate ways.